Software Framework for Optically Accessible Quantum Memory Using Group-IV Color Centers in Diamond: Modeling

-with the quantum channel for the read-out $\mathcal{D}_{\rm read-out}$ assuming a measurement in the state $\ket{1}$ for the spin qubit.
-Details regarding the read-out process are given in the App. \ref{app:readout}.
-We compute Kraus-operators by evaluating Eq. (\ref{eq:kraus}).
+with the quantum channel for the read-out $\mathcal{D}_{\rm read-out,1/2}$ assuming a measurement in the state $\ket{1/2}$ for the spin qubit.
+Details regarding the read-out process are given in the Appendix, Sec.
+4. We compute Kraus-operators by evaluating Eq. (\ref{eq:kraus}).
 For a photonic qubit of the form shown in Eq. (\ref{eq:photon}) the spin state after read-in is